What is a Card-Not-Present Chargeback? Here’s How to Make Sense of Them

 A card-not-present chargeback is a payment reversal conducted by a bank in response to a card-not-present (i.e. online) purchase.
 This could happen as a result of fraud or merchant abuse.

 When a cardholder files a card-not-present chargeback against you, the funds from the transaction get automatically pulled from your bank account.
-You lose the sales revenue, plus any merchandise shipped and cost of overhead expenses like shipping and interchange.
-You also get hit with a chargeback fee assessed by the bank.
+You lose the sales revenue, plus any merchandise shipped and the cost of overhead expenses like shipping and interchange.
+You’ll also get hit with a chargeback fee assessed by the bank.

 - The cardholder believes a chargeback and a refund are the same thing.